sugeerth/BrainModulyzer/README.md

 		import vtk
 		import PySide
 		import decorator
-	If none of them returns an error then all the libraries have been installed correctly
+	If none of the above returns an error then all the libraries have been installed correctly

 2)	Configure the data paths in BrainViewerDataPaths.py and configure paths to run BrainViewer.py   (Sample data is provided in the SampleData folder)

 Happy Analysis!